Your Wilmette Address Begins Here

 Both Marie Murphy and Wilmette Junior High feed into the nationally-recognized New Trier High School, located in neighboring Winnetka, Illinois.
 Town and Country Magazine once defined New Trier as "quite possibly the best public school in America".
 New Trier has also been featured in Life, the New York Times. the Washington Post and Parade Magazine for its excellence.
 It also has been featured in many films.
 Here’s the Profile of New Trier High School’s Class of 2018 and some additional statistics about the 2018 class.

 Several excellent private schools in the area service K-8 students.
-These include Baker Demonstation School, North Shore Country Day, St. Francis Xavier, Faith, Hope and Charity and St. Joe’s.
+These include Baker Demonstation School, North Shore Country Day, St. Francis Xavier, and Faith, Hope and Charity.
 For high school, Loyola Academy, North Shore Country Day and Regina Dominican offer additional top-notch educational opportunities.

-Central, Regina, Romona, Saint Francis, Wilmette Junior High and New Trier schools have all earned the prestigeful National Blue Ribbon School award granted by the US Department of Education for excellence in education.
+Central, Regina, Romona, Saint Joseph, Saint Francis, Wilmette Junior High and New Trier schools have all earned the prestigious National Blue Ribbon School award granted by the US Department of Education for excellence in education.

 Nearly all of the grade schools offer an extensive assortment of after school programs, ranging from student newspaper clubs to sports teams to student Broadcasting clubs.
 Each school’s PTA/PTO website should provide further details about these programs.
-Additionally, the Wilmette Park District, as well as many private operators such as The Rock House, Illinois Baseball Academy, Fisher Dance and The Actors Training Center, offer a plethora of private enrichment activities for kids after school and in the summer.
-Team sport offerings include: soccer (Wilmette Wings or Trevians Soccer), hockey (Wilmette Braves), football (Eagles Football), baseball (Kenilworth-Winnetka Baseball Association), basketball (Wilmette Wolves) and swimming (Flying Fish or New Trier).
+Additionally, the Wilmette Park District, as well as many private operators such as Illinois Baseball Academy, R & B Dance Center and The Actors Training Center, offer a plethora of private enrichment activities for kids after school and in the summer.
+Team sport offerings include: soccer (Wilmette Wings or Trevians Soccer), hockey (Wilmette Braves), football (North Shore Trevians), baseball (Kenilworth-Winnetka Baseball Association), basketball (Wilmette Wolves) and swimming (Flying Fish or New Trier).

 Residents have many options for their daily commute.
 While most residents work out of Chicago, many also work in the adjacent northwestern suburbs, home to several major corporate headquarters.